liamegan/fxhash-webgl/README.md

 - Documentation
 - Examples
 - Explanations of functionality
-- Add basic webserver for development
+- Add basic webserver for development - for now, please use `http-server .`

 ## How to use
 - Clone the project `npx degit liamegan/fxhash-webgl your_project_name`